AccentureFed/18FRFQ-Response/deployment-details/README.md

 # Jigsaw Install as Docker container

-  Once you have a server configured with the Docker daemon, there are two simple steps:
+  Once you have a server configured with the Docker daemon, there are three steps:

 Step 1.
 Pull Jigsaw image from DockerHub
   * from the server with Docker installed, create a new folder called AFS-Jigsaw run: "mkdir AFS-Jigsaw"